Moshes-Abraham/clasp-wiki/Building-Clasp-MPS.md

 sudo apt-get install sbcl
 ```

-Then pull and build the latest version of clasp using the mps-dev branch:
+Then pull and build the latest Boehm version of clasp using the mps-dev branch (this will take about 3 hours):

 ```
 clasp$ git pull origin mps-dev